honzarossler/Sorts/app/src/main/assets/shaker/about.md

-# O InsertionSort algoritmu
+# About ShakerSort

-Jedná se o stabilní řadicí algoritmus s časovou složitostí $$ O(n^2) $$.
-ShakerSort je vylepšená verze BubbleSortu.
+It is a stable sorting algorithm with time complexity $$ O(n^2) $$.
+ShakerSort is an improved version of BubbleSort.

-## Princip
+## Principle

-Řazení je velice podobné k BubbleSortu, ale řazení probíhá z obou stran seznamu.
+Sorting is very similar to BubbleSort, but sorting takes place from both sides of the list.